zzzprojects/Bulk-Operations/docs2/pages/getting-started/overview.md

 Yes,

-That’s why people feel in love so quickly with our library.
+That's why people feel in love so quickly with our library.

 ## Installing
 Download the <a href="/download">NuGet Package</a>